-

 A fully-grown Biewer Terrier usually stands 7-11 inches tall and weighs 4-8 pounds.

-The Biewer Terrier dog breed was originally called a German Yorkshire Terrier and a Biewer Yorkshire Terrier.
+One of the facts about Biewer Terriers is that the dog breed was originally called a German Yorkshire Terrier and a Biewer Yorkshire Terrier.
 Now, they are mostly called Biewer Terriers, Biewers, or BTs.
 But, they are also sometimes referred to as a Biewer á la Pom Pom, Biewer Yorkie, and Biewer Yorkshire.